Here are some tips on how to get started in a case where the parties want to use Collaborative Law.

-For tips for selecting a lawyer generally, client Here.
+For tips for selecting a lawyer generally, click Here.

 Qualities: In a Collaborative case, substantial legal experience, good communication skills and extensive and continuing Collaborative Law training are of paramount importance when one is looking for a good Collaborative attorney.
 Collaborative Law requires a major change in perspective for attorneys and relies on very different skills than litigation does, so specific Collaborative Law training is necessary for attorneys choosing to work in the field.

-Another good web source for attorneys is , the web site of the Collaborative Law Institute of Texas.
-Look for the button to find a professional and then specify Tarrant County.
+Another good web source for attorneys is the web site of Collaborative Divorce Texas.
+Look for the button to find a professional and then look for ones in Tarrant County.
 There is a similar list on the IACP web site.

 Personal Referrals: Just like with any other significant decision, you should investigate before you decide.
 When you are looking for an attorney who can help you in a Collaborative case, you should seek referrals from people you trust and then check out the experience and qualifications.